Junior League: Membership

-They're required to attend at least 75% or more of committee meetings and one personal development session (included in membership) each year.
-Fundraising events are optional for members not on the fundraising committee, with discounted tickets available to members.
-They can renew their committee placement annually with some restrictions, change committees, and/or run for committee, council, board, organization, and/or headquarters leadership.
-Those who don't complete their annual membership requirements have their membership revoked.

-Sustainer and Sustainer Emeritus

-Requirements for Active and Sustainer status vary by League, but after 20 years of membership or reaching a certain age, members achieve Sustainer status, followed by an option of Sustainer Emeritus status for members aged 80 years or older.
+The Junior League is an all-women organization.
+In 1996, the Los Angeles Times, The Washington Post, Chicago Tribune, and San Francisco Gate publicized that a male hairdresser named Clark Clementsen tried to join the League after his "high society clients" recommended him, but was denied membership and retained an attorney to argue his case at a meeting of AJLI representatives in NYC.
+For him, members had "been trained to be organized, articulate community leaders, and it showed...no men's organization even came close."

 Fundraisers and advocacy

 The Junior League has a full calendar year of members-only, family-friendly, and public events at their clubhouses and local venues such as hotels.
 Notable JL events raising money for partner community organizations related to foster children, domestic violence, human trafficking, illiteracy, city beautification, and other issues include, but are not limited to: